 Founder and President

-I am Founder and President of Burmese American Collective and work as an International Publishing Coordinator at National Geographic in Washington, D.C.
+I am Founder and President of Burmese American Collective.
 A lifelong nerd and lover of learning, I hold a Master’s degree in the History of Art and Archaeology of Southeast Asia, with a focus on the art and cultural traditions of Myanmar.
 I am deeply proud of my heritage and have always been fiercely committed to community.
 It is important to me that BAC remains a purely non-political organization, leaving the controversial discourses to other groups.
 Our mission instead focuses on people, relationships, and the sharing of knowledge.

 BAC's story starts at the very tail-end of 2009 when I was in-between jobs and had the luxury of time.
 Since then, BAC has quietly simmered in the background of my life as a 9-5 job and family took center stage.
 Eight years after BAC took its first steps, I became a mother and have been channeling all of my energy into my son.